Jubatian/rrpge-spec/specs/cpu_arch.rst

 ------------------------------------------------------------------------------

+The RRPGE system does not provide user mode interrupts, so the followings are optional design guidelines only.

 Interrupts always enter into supervisor mode; where necessary, the supervisor mode may pass control back to user mode for running an user level handler.